 Source: National PACE Association (NPA)

-Some of the PACE dual-eligible enrollment growth is attributed to the addition of six new programs in 2021.
+Some of the PACE dual-eligible enrollment growth is attributed to the addition of new programs.
 However, that only accounts for a small percentage of the overall increase.
-Figure 3 shows how the 134 programs that operated during all 12 months of 2021 fared between January and December.
+Figure 3 shows how the programs that were operational in January 2022 have fared since.

-As shown on Figure 3, for programs that were operating in January, most experienced an increase in census throughout the year.
+As shown on Figure 3, for programs that were operating in January 2022, most have increased in census.

-Figure 4 shows annual program growth for programs that were open for the full 12 months of the prior five years.
+Figure 4 shows annual program growth for programs that were open for the full 12 months during prior years.

-As shown on Figure 4, if we eliminate any dual-eligible growth resulting from the opening of new programs, PACE programs experienced a cumulative annual growth of between 8.4 percent and 9.5 percent between 2016 and 2019.
+As shown on Figure 4, if we eliminate any dual-eligible growth resulting from the opening of new programs, PACE programs experienced a cumulative annual growth of between 8.1 percent and 9.0 percent between 2016 and 2019.
 Although 2020 saw a significant decline in growth from prior years, PACE still experienced overall growth during the pandemic.
-Growth in 2021 did not quite hit pre-COVID-19 levels but are higher than 2020.
+Growth in 2021 and 2022 have not quite hit pre-COVID-19 levels but are higher than 2020.
 The first six months of 2023 has had nearly as much growth as all of 2020.

 PACE is an at-risk model, which means the program is responsible for directly providing or coordinating and paying for all of its participants’ care needs.
 Unlike traditional Medicare Fee-for-Service (MFFS), PACE programs have flexibility in how capitation dollars are used to provide the services their participants need.
-With PACE centers being closed or limited to only necessary clinic visits, programs have had to be creative in developing new ways to care for participants.
-These creative measures have included redefining staff responsibilities, utilizing telehealth technology, and shifting to delivering care and meals in the home rather than in the PACE center.
+When PACE centers were closed or limited to only necessary clinic visits, programs had to be creative in developing new ways to care for participants.
+These creative measures included redefining staff responsibilities, utilizing telehealth technology, and shifting to delivering care and meals in the home rather than in the PACE center.

-If there is a silver lining for PACE programs during this pandemic, it is that the ingenuity displayed by PACE leaders may reveal new approaches to the PACE model of care that will continue to evolve after the COVID-19 pandemic runs its course.
+If there is a silver lining for PACE programs during the pandemic, it was the ingenuity displayed by PACE leaders revealing new approaches to the PACE model of care that continue to evolve post COVID-19.

-In response to the challenges of operating in a COVID-19 environment, many states have encouraged the expansion of PACE.
+In response to the challenges of operating during COVID-19, many states encouraged the expansion of PACE.
 Existing PACE states such as Louisiana, Maryland, New Jersey, North Dakota, Ohio, Pennsylvania and Virginia released Requests for Proposals (RFP) for PACE expansion, while the District of Columbia and Illinois released RFPs to open their first providers.
 Kentucky and Missouri recently opened programs increasing the number of states to 32 that have an operational PACE program in addition to the District of Columbia.
 The increased federal funding for Medicaid home and community based services as part of the American Rescue Plan signed into law in March 2021 has caused many other states to consider investing in PACE development or expansion.

-COVID-19 has highlighted the capabilities of the PACE model, and interest from organizations and financial investors in sponsoring PACE has accelerated, which is an indication that significant growth in new PACE plans is coming within the next few years.
-Figure 5 shows the number of programs operational as of January 2022.
+COVID-19 highlighted the capabilities of the PACE model, and interest from organizations and financial investors in sponsoring PACE has accelerated, which is an indication that significant growth in new PACE plans will continue for the foreseeable future.
+Figure 5 shows the number of programs operational as of June 2023.